gabriela-stoineva-91/Angular-project/README.md

 *Search button used parts ot Angular material.

-This FoodIdeas-App is saved in google-drive and is prepare to deploy in Firebase:
+This FoodIdeas-App is saved in google-drive and is prepare to deploy in Firebase.
-Some views: